 Packaging and Unboxing

 The product is shipped in a rugged cardboard box with retail printing done right on the box itself.
 The top side of the box has ORICO brand name and logo printed on the top left.
 Salient features and model of the product is printed under the brand logo.
 There is a diagram of the product on the right side.
-Easy Your PC is the slogan of ORICO and it is printed at the bottom left with the company’s website
+Easy Your PC is the slogan of ORICO and it is printed at the bottom left with the company’s website address.

 The backside of the box has ORICO brand name and logo printed at the top left.
 The product name and company’s contact information is printed in Chinese and English languages.
 Serial No sticker is pasted at the bottom right.
 The product is made in China.